Ryo-0729/fleamarket_sample_79e/README.md

 ### Association
 - has_many :items, dependent: destroy'
-- has_many :sending, dependent: destroy'
+- has_many :sendings, dependent: destroy'
-- has_many :card, dependent: destroy'
+- has_many :cards, dependent: destroy'
 - has_many :comments

 ## sendingsテーブル